 The health benefits of pinto beans are many:

-Love beans recipes?
+Love this recipe?
 We have lots of them!
-Try our Instant Pot pinto beans no soak recipe, Instant Pot calico beans, white beans in Instant Pot, and Instapot bean soup.
-Learn how to cook red lentils too!
+Try our Instant Pot pinto beans no soak recipe, white beans in Instant Pot, and Instapot bean soup.

 Serving Suggestions

-Pinto beans can be served as a side dish, but we added bacon, so they’re also great as a main dish.
+These crockpot pinto beans recipes can be served as a side dish, but we added bacon, so they’re also great as a main dish.
 Serve them with some cornbread or make 3 ingredient biscuits with self-rising flour for a complete meal.

 You can also serve them with your favorite toppings like pico de gallo, sour cream, crushed tortilla or corn chips, pepitas, or salsa.
 Also serve it as a flavorful side dish with a tender, juicy pork street tacos recipe, topped with fresh cilantro, diced onions, and a squeeze of lime.